-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Canon 800D?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Faster burst: Shoots at higher frequency (6 vs 5 flaps/sec) to capture the decisive moment.

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

 - More compact: Is smaller (122x93mm vs 131x100mm) and will fit more readily into a bag.